liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/01-lcs-preconfiguration.markdown

 ## Downloading the LCS Client App [](id=downloading-the-lcs-client-app)

 The LCS client app is included in each @product@ bundle and autodeploys when the bundle starts.
 The included version of the app, however, may be outdated.
-To get the latest version of the LCS client app, you must first purchase it via Liferay Marketplace.
+To get the latest version of the LCS client app, you must first download it via Liferay Marketplace.

 +$$$